evandromacedo/evandromacedo.com/posts/2019-12-10-how-this-blog-was-built.md

 ![Newspaper](/newspaper.jpg)

 The whole design was made using [Sketch](https://www.sketch.com/).
-I usually do this steps when I'm building some layout:
+I usually follow these steps when I'm building some layout:

 1. Do some research to find what I want.
 1. Create a wireframe for mobile and desktop.